One of my favourite things to do in Barcelona was wandering around cemeteries.

 One section of the cemetery replicates the urban plan of the Eixample district, as wealthy families who built their Modernista mansions in the Eixample also commissioned their own mausoleums in the cemetery.

-Bonus track > the Funeral Hearse Museum
+The Funeral Hearse Museum

 At the entrance of the Montjuic cemetery there is a quirky museum you shouldn’t miss!